 What if my message isn’t working?

 Let’s say that your carefully crafted value proposition isn’t getting any responses.
 Not even a proper objection such as “we already have a solution for that,” at best you’re getting “not interested” before they hang up.
 You may have an inaccurate database and need to pivot your strategy.
 If it’s not your database, you’ll need to start running surveys and write a new value proposition after collecting new data.

 At EBQ, we treat this process as a short feedback loop that allows for process improvement.
-Our sales development teams have a weekly CIM (continuous improvement meeting) with our clients to make sure the database and message are validated.
+Our sales development teams have a biweekly CIM (continuous improvement meeting) with our clients to make sure the database and message are validated.